North Carolina Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 Average Cost of Minimum Coverage Car Insurance in North Carolina

-In North Carolina, drivers aged 22 to 29 face the highest premiums primarily due to lack of driving experience and higher accident rates.
+In North Carolina, drivers aged 22-29 face the highest premiums, primarily because younger drivers are statistically more likely to be involved in accidents, making them a higher risk for insurers.
 The table below shows the average minimum coverage auto insurance costs in North Carolina by age group, showing how rates can differ with age.

 Cheapest Companies for Minimum Coverage Car Insurance in North Carolina